Paying your rent

 Payments must be arranged so that your account is never in arrears.

-When paying your rent you must use your ten digit tenancy number as a reference.
-New tenants will need to allow 7 days for a reference number to be generated.
+When paying your rent, you must use your ten digit tenancy number as a reference.
+New tenants will need to allow seven days for a reference number to be generated.

 Pay by direct debit

 This is the easiest and simplest way to pay.